gem/oq-irmt-qgis/README.md

 the Plugins Manager contain a checkbox to **Show also experimental plugins**.
 If that option is checked, the latest version of the plugin that is marked as **experimental** will be available for installation.
 Otherwise, the latest **stable** version will be installable.

+Note that the latest **stable** version of the plugin is compatible with the Long Term Support (LTS) version of the OpenQuake engine, whereas the latest **experimental** version of the plugin is aligned with the latest version of the OpenQuake engine.
 Experimental versions contain new functionalities that may have not been properly tested yet, and that could cause the plugin or QGIS to break or to behave unexpectedly.

 Some users reported issues about `upgrading` the plugin to its latest version.
 We recommend to `reinstall` the plugin instead, in order to make sure the new installation is